 Proteins have many different roles within our bodies.
 They are coded for by our genes and form the basis of living tissues.
 They also play a central role in biological processes.
 For example, proteins catalyse reactions in our bodies, transport molecules such as oxygen, keep us healthy as part of the immune system and transmit messages from cell to cell.

-Dr Julia Horsfield leads the Chromosome Structure and Development Group at the University of Otago.
+Professor Julia Horsfield leads the Chromosome Structure and Development Group at the University of Otago.
 Her lab investigates how cohesin proteins, which regulate chromosome structure during cell division, play a role in regulating gene expression.
 This research is significant for both human developmental disease and cancer.

 Cohesin proteins and cell division